RAQUIBIABDERRAHMANE/AstriomPortfolio/src/README.md

-# 👥 Atriom Team Instructions
+# 👥 Astriom Team Instructions

-These instructions define how our team will collaborate to build the **Atriom Portfolio Website** efficiently and consistently.
+These instructions define how our team will collaborate to build the **Astriom Portfolio Website** efficiently and consistently.

 ---